-College Futures recognizes interest and penalties accrued related to unrecognized tax benefits in "Management and general expenses" on the Statements of Activities and Changes in Net Assets.
-No interest or penalties have been accrued as of December 31, 2022 and 2021.
+College Futures recognizes interest and penalties accrued related to unrecognized tax benefits in management and general expenses on the statements of activities and changes in net assets.
+No interest or penalties have been accrued as of December 31, 2023 and 2022.
 College Futures follows guidance for the recognition of uncertain tax positions.
-Management has concluded there are no uncertain tax positions at December 31, 2022 and 2021.
+Management has concluded there are no uncertain tax positions as of December 31, 2023 and 2022.